cgentemann/cgentemann.github.io/resume.md

 Computational physical oceanographer, remote sensing scientist, and advocate for open science

 ## Professional Summary
+Senior scientist and thought leader.
 Results-driven and versatile professional with a strong drive for success and exceptional leadership acumen.
-Recognized for adeptly excelling in different roles, leveraging strategic communication, meticulous project planning, and effective execution.
+Recognized for adeptly excelling in diverse roles, leveraging strategic communication, meticulous project planning, and effective execution.
 Proven talent in adeptly managing multifaceted teams and cultivating robust relationships.
-Skilled in providing technical counsel and crafting impactful initiatives.
+Skilled in providing scientific and technical counsel and crafting impactful initiatives.

 ## Significant Achievements
+- **2024**	Raised almost $2 million from private funders to create a NASA challenge activity to modernize incentives at universities.
+Collaborations with the artist Jewel on [‘Heart of the Ocean’](https://mlmiamimag.com/jewel-heart-of-the-ocean-miami-art-week-2024) and Greg Niemeyer on [Synchronicity](https://www.gregniemeyer.com/synchronicity) SalesForce Tower installation.
 - **2023** Created NASA’s [Year of Open Science](https://www.nature.com/articles/d41586-023-00019-y) and worked as co-chair of the OSTP Subcommittee on Open Science Sub-Working Group on the Year of Open Science to have the White House and 16 other federal agencies declare a [Year of Open Science](https://www.whitehouse.gov/ostp/news-updates/2023/01/11/fact-sheet-biden-harris-administration-announces-new-actions-to-advance-open-and-equitable-research/)
 - **2022** Lead Scientist for NASA’s $40 million Transform to Open Science ([TOPS](https://nasa.github.io/Transform-to-Open-Science/)) project, collaborated on NASA’s new scientific information policy ([SPD-41a](https://science.nasa.gov/science-red/s3fs-public/atoms/files/SMD-information-policy-SPD-41a.pdf)).
 - **2021** Principal Investigator [Butterfly](https://nasa-butterfly.github.io/) a $190 mission NASA satellite mission proposal that received the highest possible review score (Cat 1).
 Published science section openly [online](https://medium.com/nasa-butterfly/how-to-write-a-great-nasa-proposal-2c6010faf7ab).
 - **2020** Co-created one of NASA’s [first ](https://registry.opendata.aws/mur/)cloud-optimized public datasets.
-Successfully advocated NOAA leadership to change UAV from _Unmanned_ Surface Vehicles to _Uncrewed_ Surface Vehicles across all NOAA communications.
 - **2019** Testified at the House Subcommittee on Space and Aeronautics, “Discovery on the Frontiers of Space: Exploring NASA’s Science Mission.”
 [Video](https://science.house.gov/hearings/discovery-on-the-frontiers-of-space-exploring-nasas-science-mission)
 - **2018** Co-author Best Practices for a Future Open Code Policy for NASA Space Studies NASEM [Report](https://sites.nationalacademies.org/SSB/CurrentProjects/SSB_178892)